Ramón Franco

-Ramón Franco Bahamonde (2 February 1896 – 28 October 1938), was a Spanish pioneer of aviation, a political figure and brother of later caudillo Francisco Franco.
+Ramón Franco Bahamonde (2 February 1896 – 28 October 1938) was a Spanish pioneer of aviation, a political figure and brother of later caudillo Francisco Franco.
 Well before the Spanish Civil War, during the reign of Alfonso XIII, both brothers were acclaimed as national heroes in Spain; however, the two had strongly differing political views.
-Although, with the "Ley de Unidad Sindical" of 26 January 1940, his brother Francisco Franco realized many of the syndicalist political ideals of Ramón Franco.
-This syndicate law was unique in Europe and brought Spain a high level of social welfare, housing and labour protection without the high costs of social conflict between stakeholders that normally accompanied such social advancements in other countries.
-They had a less-known brother, Nicolás.
+They had a less-known brother, Nicolás, who was a military man like Francisco and Ramón, and also a politician.

 Aviator

-Ramón started his career as an ordinary successful military officer in the infantry, assigned to Morocco in 1914.
+Franco started his career as an ordinary successful military officer in the infantry, assigned to Morocco in 1914.
 In 1920 he joined the Spanish Air Force, participating in activities that earned him international attention.

-Promoted major, in 1926 he became a national hero when he piloted the Plus Ultra flying boat on a transatlantic flight.
-His co-pilot was Julio Ruiz de Alda Miqueleiz; the other crew members were Teniente de Navio (Navy Lieutenant) Juan Manuel Duran and the mechanic Pablo Rada.
-The Plus Ultra departed from Palos de la Frontera, in Huelva, Spain on 22 January and arrived in Buenos Aires, Argentina on 26 January.
-It stopped over at Gran Canaria, Cape Verde, Pernambuco, Rio de Janeiro and Montevideo.
-The 10,270 km journey was completed in 59 hours and 39 minutes.
+Promoted to comandante (commandant), Franco became a national hero in 1926 when he piloted the flying boat Plus Ultra on a transatlantic flight.
+His co-pilot was Capitán (Captain) Julio Ruiz de Alda Miqueleiz; the other crew members were Teniente de navio (Ship-of-the-Line Lieutenant) Juan Manuel Duran and mechanic Pablo Rada.
+Plus Ultra departed from Palos de la Frontera in Huelva, Spain on 22 January and, after stopovers at Gran Canaria, Cape Verde, Pernambuco, Rio de Janeiro, and Montevideo, arrived in Buenos Aires, Argentina, on 26 January.
+The plane completed the 10,270 km journey in 59 hours and 39 minutes.
 The event appeared in most of the major newspapers worldwide.
-Throughout the Spanish-speaking world the Spanish aviators were glamorously acclaimed, particularly in Argentina and Spain where thousands gathered at Christopher Columbus square in Madrid.
+Throughout the Spanish-speaking world the Spanish aviators were glamorously acclaimed, particularly in Argentina and Spain where thousands gathered at Plaza de Colón in Madrid.